hdl4fpga/hdl4fpga/README.rst

 Its goals were :

-- Small footprint to be embedded it.
+- Small footprint to be embedded.
 - Portability.
 - Video interface to display data.
 - Block RAM requirement only.